Cross Border Movement of Business Persons

 Forms & Fees

-Information on current forms and fees for each of the four NAFTA business categories is available from the USCIS Web site.
+Information on current forms and fees for each of the four CUSMA business categories is available from the USCIS Web site.
 The site also provides additional information on how to extend your Business Visitor status in the United States.

 How can I apply as a Business Visitor?